New Shepard: Flight profile

-New Shepard is launched 48 km north of Van Horn, Texas, at Launch Site One (LS1), and conducts a powered flight for about 110 seconds, up to an altitude of 40 km.
+Following horizontal rollout atop a trailer and being raised vertical in the early morning hours before launch, as well as tests of the wedge fins, aft fins, drag brakes, and a landing gear system (LGS) check on the pad, New Shepard is launched 48 km north of Van Horn, Texas, at Launch Site One (LS1), and conducts a powered flight for about 110 seconds, up to an altitude of 40 km, in the morning or early afternoon.

-The rocket and capsule then continue coasting upwards due to their momentum, reaching an apogee just above the Kármán Line at 100 km.
-Near this peak altitude, the crew capsule separates from the rocket.
-As the rocket nears the ground, its air brakes deploy and the engines restart as onboard computers autonomously bring the rocket for a vertical landing at the landing pad, where it deploys its four landing legs.
-The crew capsule descends afterward under three parachutes and a solid rocket motor.
-The crew capsule can also separate in case of a vehicle malfunction or other emergency using solid propellant separation boosters, then perform a parachute landing.
-The total flight duration of the rocket is over 7 minutes, while the total flight time for the crew capsule is around 10 minutes.
+The rocket and capsule separate approximately 15 seconds after MECO, then continue coasting upwards due to their momentum, reaching an apogee just above the Kármán Line at 100 km.
+As the rocket descends, its wedge fins and drag brakes deploy and the engines restart as onboard computers autonomously bring the rocket for a vertical landing at the landing pad 3.24 km north of the launch site, where it deploys its four landing legs.
+The crew capsule descends afterward under three parachutes.
+The crew capsule can also separate in case of a vehicle malfunction or other emergency using a pusher solid rocket motor.
+Capsule touchdown also includes the use of a nitrogen gas retro-thrust system and crushable ring.
+The total flight duration of the rocket is over 7 minutes, while the total flight time for the capsule is around 10 minutes.

 NASA suborbital research payloads

 As of March 2011, Blue Origin had submitted the New Shepard reusable launch vehicle for use as an uncrewed rocket for NASA's suborbital reusable launch vehicle (sRLV) solicitation under NASA's Flight Opportunities Program.
 Blue Origin projects 100 km altitude in flights of approximately ten minutes duration, while carrying an 11.3 kg research payload.
 By March 2016, Blue Origin noted that they are "due to start flying unaccompanied scientific payloads later [in 2016]."
 On April 29, 2018, during its eighth flight New Shepard carried the Schmitt Space Communicator SC-1x, a three-pound device developed by Solstar that launched the first commercial Wi-Fi hotspot service in space and sent the first commercial Twitter message from space.
 NASA provided a part of the $2 million project's funding as a part of its Flight Opportunities program.

-On 12 September 2022,18 NASA payloads were flying on NS-23 when an in-flight failure of the rocket's main engine caused an emergency ejection of the payload capsule.
+On 12 September 2022, 18 NASA payloads were flying on NS-23 when an in-flight failure of the rocket's main engine caused an emergency ejection of the payload capsule.
 The payload capsule landed safely and was recovered whilst the rocket was lost.